NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

       --datum WGS84               \
       --inline-adjustments        \
       --init-camera-using-gcp     \
+      --threads 1                 \
       --camera-weight 0           \
       --max-iterations 100        \
-      --robust-threshold 100      \
+      --robust-threshold 2        \
       -o ba/run

-which will write the desired correctly oriented camera file as ``ba/run-cam.tsai``.
-This should be run for each individual camera.
+This will write the desired correctly oriented camera file as ``ba/run-init.tsai``.
+The process can be repeated for each camera with an individual output prefix.

-The datum field should be adjusted depending on the planet.
+The datum field must be adjusted depending on the planet.

 It is very important to inspect the file::